SagyBle/bonanza/README.md

 # BonanzApp

-BonanzApp is a web application built with modern web technologies.
+BonanzApp is a modern web application built with React, Firebase, and Tailwind CSS.
+It offers an intuitive interface for managing poker tables, calculating settlements, and handling unions.
+The project leverages real-time data with Firebase Firestore, dynamic UI components, and responsive design to deliver a seamless experience across devices.

 This README provides instructions on how to run, build, and deploy the project.

+Enjoy exploring BonanzApp!

 ## 🚀 Getting Started